CAgulto19/Data-Portfolio/README.md

 # Analytics Portfolio
-Projects of mine that I'm working on/worked on to showcase my skills in SQL
+Projects of mine that I'm working on/worked on to showcase my skills in SQL and such

 ## 📚 Table of Contents
 - [SQL](#sql)